Blodgett (surname)

-Blodgett is an English family-surname, so far as records and history establish it.
-Back of the English generations, there is some conjecture about its origin.
+Blodgett is an English family-surname of uncertain origin.
 Several researchers claim a French-Norman descent for the name, and point out that one Robert Bloct (Blojet or Bloyet) was a Norman bishop in the service of William the Conqueror.
 Robert came to England during the Norman Conquest and was appointed Bishop of Lincoln.
 Other research suggests a French Huguenot ancestry.
-In England there are definite early records for the family, from the fifteenth through the seventeenth centuries, in the eastern area of England north of London.
+There are records for the family, from the fifteenth through the seventeenth centuries, in the eastern area of England north of London.

 In the United States, the entire Blodgett family, from all available records, descends from one English couple.
 Thomas Blodgett, born in 1604, emigrated to America in 1635 with his wife Susan.
 Thomas was born on November 18, 1604, in Stowmarket, Suffolk County.
 England, and settled with Susan in Cambridge in the Massachusetts Bay Colony.
 The couple became active residents of their new town, and had at least seven children.
-Today, the great majority of Blodgetts, worldwide, live in the United States.
-Members of the family reside in all levels of society, and in all areas of the country.

-There is an oven company by the name Blodgett.

 Notable people with this surname include: